 I show people how to be more effective oral communicators.
 Part of that job is to make the complex simple.
 What does it take to deliver a talk well?
 What are the essential skills?
 How can those skills be condensed into an understandable, practical guide for all speakers?
 I developed and teach the six keys to performing any type of talk.
 The slide above contains those keys.
-If I put this slide up at a workshop, no one would think that the slide design is anything unusual.
+If I put this slide up at a workshop or showed it during a webinar, no one would think that the slide design is anything unusual.
 It looks like slides we see all the time.
 That’s sad because this slide is terrible.
 There is no nice way to say it.
 And yes, that means that almost all the slides you usually see are terrible.
 How can you avoid creating dreadful slides?

 Don’t bury the slide in words!
 Many people have made this point and fought to change the wordy/bullet point mindset, yet the message hasn’t caught on.
 If you are committed to complete sentences, write an article and hand it out.
 If for some reason you want your article in PowerPoint form, make slides such as this one and send us the PowerPoint.
-No audience wants to sit in a room and have presenters read to them.
+No audience wants to sit in a room and have presenters read at them.
 They know how to read.
 If you want the audience to read, shut up and let them read without distraction.

 Focus on your speaking, not your slide.
 Where did we get the idea that people come to presentations to read?
 Shouldn’t presentations be about presenting?
 About oral communication?
 Why are you there?
 If every word is on a slide, you are unnecessary.
 You have become redundant.
 If you want to make a point, take down the verbiage and talk to us.